soninisha2709/soninisha2709/README.md

 - 🔭 I’m currently working on "Microsoft Dynamics 365 Finance & Operations"
 - 🌱 I’m currently learning "Microsoft Dynamics 365 F&O"
 - 👯 I’m looking to collaborate on Field work
-- 🤔 I’m looking for help in "AZURE"
+- 🤔 I’m looking for help in "AZURE DEVOPS"
 - 💬 Ask me about my coding culture
 - 📫 How to reach me: @soninisha2709
-- 😄 Call me: "SONU"
+- 😄 Call me: "Nishu"
 - ⚡ Fun fact: Always like to be a 'JERRY' of 'TOM'

 <h3> Portfolio:</h3>